 Where else can you go with like-minded people, reminisce about the love that you never lost, a journey to Japan you never went on, or a life you didn’t live.

 This list wouldn’t be worth doing without mentioning the one and only Chilled Cow.
 We all know ChilledCow’s popular LoFi hip-hop channel as the ever-present live stream that features an Anime girl doing her homework with her trusty orange tabby cat.

-With 5.34 million subscribers, Chill Cow are leading the way in lo-fi beats online.
+With 5.34 million subscribers, Chill Cow is leading the way in lo-fi beats online.
 This is pretty much go-to when I want to zone out and get down and dirty with some productivity and achieve something.

-The side panel on the live stream page is a great place to just share your thoughts on the tracks, chat with other lo-fo community members and just appreciate the moment.
+The side panel on the live stream page is a great place to just share your thoughts on the tracks, chat with other lo-fo community members, and just appreciate the moment.

-It’s kind of blast from the past to be able to go into what is essentially a Youtube chat forum whilst doing your homework, WFH, chores, or just hanging out online and talking to people from all over the world about everything and nothing.
+It’s kind of a blast from the past to be able to go into what is essentially a Youtube chat forum whilst doing your homework, WFH, chores, or just hanging out online and talking to people from all over the world about everything and nothing.

-Get on this channel, subscribe and don’t look back.
+Get on this channel, subscribe, and don’t look back.